Chiral Quantum Droplet in a Spin-Orbit Coupled Bose Gas: Model and Formula

 \section{Model and Formula}

 We consider the two-species ($\uparrow,\downarrow$) bosons with spin-orbit coupling (SOC) along $x$ direction and also moving along this direction (note that a moving system along $y$ or $z$ direction is Galilean invariant and thus equivalent to that without moving).
+As in a recent experiment\cite{Frolian}, a finite moving velocity ($v$) can be created by applying two additional Raman lasers counter-propagating along $x$, which impart a finite center-of-mass momentum ($k_x=mv$) to the system.
 In the moving frame, the Hamiltonian can be written as (taking $\hbar=1$):

 where $ \psi_{\sigma}^\dagger(\mathbf{r}) $ is the creation operator of spin-$\sigma$, and $\sigma_{i}$ ($i=x,y,z$) are Pauli matrices; ${\cp p}$ is the momentum operator and $p_x$ is its $x$-component; $q$ and $\Omega$ are respectively the transferred momentum and strength of SOC field; $\delta$ is the magnetic detuning; $g_{\sigma\sigma'}=4\pi a_{\sigma\sigma'}/m$ is the coupling strength between $\sigma$ and $\sigma'$ species, with $a_{\sigma\sigma'}$ the according scattering length.